learning-layers/DiscussionTool/README.md

 authentication phase.
 In case OpenID Connect still remembers the user it will be seamless.

+## Package Configuration

+Created distributive has a configurator script included.
+With help of that it is possible to replace configuration placeholders.
+It is a Shell script named **configuraotr.sh**.
+The only requirement is that **sed** is installed. it could be ran with **sh configurator.sh** and removed once the job is done.

 ## Credits

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)